Josebaseba/react-mobile-scaffold/README.md

-mobile-scaffold
+mobile scaffold with react and browserify
 ===============

-The scaffold of a mobile project with ratchet and backbone
+FLUX scaffold of a mobile project with ratchet, backbone, react and browserify.